adderbyte/LSTM_time_series_dynamic_Behaviour_modelling/README.md

 ---------------------------------------------------------------------------------------------------------------------------
 Using this Repo
 ---------------------------------------------------------------------------------------------------------------------------
-The following order of is perhaps recommended for accessing the files provided in this repo:
+The following order is perhaps recommended for assessing the files provided in this repo:

 	1) Air Pollution Essentials
 	2) Tensor Flow Tutorial